-For a shareholders meeting called by the board of directors, it is advisable that the board chairperson hosts the meeting, that a majority of the directors and at least one independent director attend in person, and that at least one member of each functional committee attend as representative.
+For a shareholders meeting called by the board of directors, it is advisable that the board chairperson hosts the meeting, that a majority of the directors (including at least one independent director) and convener of the audit committee attend in person, and that at least one member of other functional committee attend as representative.
 Attendance details should be recorded in the shareholders meeting minutes.

 The Company shall encourage its shareholders to actively participate in corporate governance.
 It is advisable that the Company engage a professional shareholder services agent to handle shareholders meeting matters, so that shareholders meetings can proceed on a legal, effective and secure basis.
-The Company shall seek all ways and means, including fully exploiting technologies for information disclosure and casting votes, and is advised to upload notices, agendas and supplementary information of shareholders meetings in both Chinese and English concurrently in order to enhance shareholders' attendance rates at shareholders meetings and ensure their exercise of rights at such meetings in accordance with laws.
+The Company shall seek all ways and means, including fully exploiting technologies for information disclosure, to upload annual reports, annual financial statements, notices, agendas and supplementary information of shareholders meetings in both Chinese and English concurrently, and shall adopt electronic voting, in order to enhance shareholders' attendance rates at shareholders meetings and ensure their exercise of rights at such meetings in accordance with laws.

-The Company that employs electronic voting at a shareholders meeting is advised to avoid raising extraordinary motions and amendments to original proposals, and the Company is advised to adopt a candidate nomination system for the election of directors.
+The Company is advised to avoid raising extraordinary motions and amendments to original proposals at a shareholders meeting, and the Company is advised to adopt a candidate nomination system for the election of directors.